teivah/100-go-mistakes/README.md

 ### Chapter 10 - Standard Library

 * 75 - Providing a wrong time duration
-* 76 - `time.After` and memory leak
+* 76 - `time.After` and memory leaks
 * 77 - JSON handling common mistakes
     * Unexpected behavior because of type embedding
-    * JSON and monotonic clock
+    * JSON and the monotonic clock
     * Map of `any`
-* 78 - SQL common mistakes
+* 78 - Common SQL mistakes
-    * Forgetting that `sql.Open` doesn't necessarily establish connections to a DB
+    * Forgetting that `sql.Open` doesn't necessarily establish connections to a database
     * Forgetting about connections pooling
     * Not using prepared statements
     * Mishandling null values